 - Watching ColorComm first-timers, Yamini Coen, Andrea List, Alejandra Lucero, Aerolyn Shaw and Erica Smith, learning, making connections and soaking in the experience of being among so many women of color in our industry.

 - Seeing ColorComm veterans Suzy An and Dwayna Haley deftly navigating spaces to speak truth, build partnerships, and lead the way.

-- Praying over every single chair before our Fearless Dialogues session with Georgette Ledgister and team, and experiencing the transformation in the room with our client Kerry-Ann Hamilton and PR Week Managing Editor Gideon Fidelzeid among many others.
+- Praying over every single chair before our Fearless Dialogues session with Georgette Ledgister and team, and experiencing the transformation in the room with PR Week Managing Editor Gideon Fidelzeid among many others.